Almond Board of California Announces 2019 Election

-MODESTO, Calif. – (Dec.
-15) – Almond Board of California (ABC) announced January 20, 2018 as the deadline for filing nomination petitions for two independent grower member positions and two independent grower alternate positions on the ABC Board of Directors.
+MODESTO, Calif. — The Almond Board of California (ABC) announced Jan.
+19, 2019, as the deadline for filing nomination petitions for two independent grower member positions and two independent grower alternate positions on the ABC Board of Directors.
 To be considered for the position, each candidate must be a grower and must submit a petition signed by at least 15 independent almond growers (verified by the Almond Board).
-The petition should state the position for which the candidate is nominated and be filed with Almond Board of California at 1150 9th Street, Suite 1500, Modesto, California 95354.
+The petition should state the position for which the candidate is nominated and be filed with Almond Board of California at 1150 Ninth St., Suite 1500, Modesto, CA 95354.

-Additionally, two independent handler member positions and two independent handler alternate positions are available.
-Handlers must declare their candidacy, in writing, to the Almond Board no later than January 20, 2018 to be considered for these positions.
+Additionally, one independent handler member position and one independent handler alternate position is available.
+Handlers must declare their candidacy, in writing, to the Almond Board no later than Jan.
+19, 2019, to be considered for these positions.

 A cooperative grower member and alternate nominee will be selected through their cooperative association.